Welcome!

 Ever since I can remember, I wanted to create harmony in my environment.
 Since my early teens, I have been the designated diplomat and sounding board in my family, smoothing tensions and restoring peace.

-Back then, I had no idea people could do this sort of thing for a living, so I attended law school and went on to negotiate deals as a big firm corporate attorney.
+Back then, I had no idea that people could do this sort of thing for a living, so I attended law school and went on to negotiate deals as a corporate attorney.

-When I discovered that "mediator" was an actual job, I was thrilled that I could get paid for what I had been doing for most of my life - navigating complex relationships and bringing people together.
+When I discovered that "mediator" was an actual job, I was thrilled.
+You mean I can get paid for what I had been doing for most of my life - navigating complex relationship dynamics and bringing people together?
+Minus the grueling big law firm working hours?
+Sign me up!
 Fulfilling professional life: check.

 My legal and conflict resolution training had equipped me with solid communication and negotiation skills, and with the ability to stay calm in tense situations and do what needed to be done.
-I was great at using these skills for my clients' benefit, but for some reason, I was unable to do the same thing for myself.
+I was great at using these skills for my clients' benefit, but I was unable to do the same thing for myself.
 I had no desire to overpower anyone, and the only other option I saw was to retreat and accommodate.
-I had essentially disappeared as a person.
+I found out that I was not a unique case, either - this is rather common among female professionals.
+Like many "helpers" (you know who you are), I had disappeared so far into the background that I couldn't find myself anymore.
+Not good.
+Something needed to be done.

-Getting out of this painful dynamic was neither easy nor quick.
-Reading lots of books and working on my mindset helped somewhat, but it wasn't nearly enough.
+Getting out of this way of operating was neither easy nor quick.
+Devouring self-help books and working on my mindset helped somewhat, but it wasn't nearly enough.
 Surprisingly, at least to my very intellectual self, the fundamental shift occurred through my body.

 In 2007, after having been a couch potato for most of my life, I began martial arts training.
 As I learned how to defend myself against physical attacks, I developed a sense of empowerment that transferred from the dojo to the rest of my life.
-By the time I earned the rank of Shodan (first degree Black Belt) in Kenpo Karate, I no longer felt like a victim.
+I could take care of business.
+On my own behalf.
+Ha!
+By the time I earned my Black Belt in Kenpo Karate, I no longer felt like a victim.

 Along the way, I also discovered Yoga, and I became even more fascinated with how our posture affects how we think, feel, and act - not only on the mat, but in everyday situations.